 The main problem with installing a subwoofer on your boat is space constraints.
-Trying to install a 12-inch speaker where there isn’t enough room means you’re going to lose limited space that might be needed for other items.
+Trying to install a 12-inch speaker where there isn’t enough room means you’ll lose limited space that might be needed for other items.

 The space issue is even worse when you consider putting the subwoofer in an enclosure.